de-arl/slurpshot/README.md

 It depends on bemenu, grim, imv, jq and slurp

 Slurpshot is designed for the sway-mindark theme.
-You may edit bemenu parameters in the script to make the design suite your setup.
+You may edit bemenu parameters in the script to make the design suite your setup (see man bemenu).

 Currently the menu displays coordinates and process names for each container to select, this is not very beautiful but neccesary to identify the correct container.
 If someone has a better solution for that, please commit.